godspeed5/Qthello/README.md

 pip install pygame

 After this you can just run python game.py to play the game.
+Choose whether you want to play single or 2 players.

 # Rules: